About this event

 • Organised by Otology, Laryngology and Rhinology

-Join the fourth ENT day to learn from past controversies in ENT and how to manage patients who present diagnose or treatment challenges.
+Join the fourth ENT day to learn from past controversies in ENT and how to manage patients who present diagnosis or treatment challenges.
 These meetings offer the perfect opportunity for networking with colleagues and renowned speakers.
 Lunch is included when booking the morning and afternoon meetings.

 Morning meeting